bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## What Does Sustainable Graphic Design Look Like?

-It's normal to talk about cubists, constructivists, modernists, post-modernists, conceptual minimalists... and know these as novel visual styles for their time.
-The avant garde visuals from these movements were the result of the ideas to come out of different ways of thinking.
-This is not about style for style’s sake, but style illuminating a theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).
+It's normal to talk about constructivists, modernists, post-modernists, conceptual minimalists, and know these as novel visual styles for their time.
+Avant garde visuals from these movements resulted from different ways of thinking.
+This is not about style for style’s sake, but style illuminating a novel theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).

-Modernism of the early 20th century was radical! it was meant to be _aesthetically_ different, a different way of seeing and visualizing… but that came from it being _ideologically_ different from the past too!
-The Bauhaus, it was against ornamentation, and for embracing industry.
-And for turning design and production torwards the people, not the aristocracy.

-> Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernsim, 2019

-If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (and/or reuse old ones!?)?
+If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
 We need a new new; or a new old new; or an old remixed new???
 Regardless, shouldn't there be something different aesthetically?

-This thinking led me to the question: “What does sustainable graphic design look like?"
-It was meant to inspire my body of works; anything I made in my studio would be anaylzed through this lens -- does this look like sustainable graphic deisgn?
+This thinking led me to this overarching question: “What does sustainable graphic design look like?"
+For me, it is meant to inspire my body of work; anything I made in my studio would be anaylzed through this lens -- does this look like sustainable graphic design?

-I saw a few "answers" in my own work:
+I saw a few recurring themes in my own work:

-1. SGD looks the same
+1. SGD looks the same.
-2. SGD looks eco-friendly
+2. SGD looks eco-friendly.
-3. SGD looks innovative
+3. SGD looks innovative.
-4. SGD does not exist
+4. SGD does not exist.
    - A Pessimistic interpretation?
    - An Optimistic interpretation?